ory/kratos/internal/httpclient/docs/VerifiableAddress.md

 ### NewVerifiableAddress

-`func NewVerifiableAddress(id string, status string, value string, verified bool, via string, ) *VerifiableAddress`
+`func NewVerifiableAddress(emailInitiated bool, id string, status string, value string, verified bool, via string, ) *VerifiableAddress`

 NewVerifiableAddress instantiates a new VerifiableAddress object This constructor will assign default values to properties that have it defined,